daferro/Q2DTor/README.md

 geometry and the corresponding _Q2DTor_ input file.

-After executing Q2DTor.py for a given system (or for all of them), you can check your results by using the option 2 of the `Q2DTorTesting.py` script in the second menu.
+After executing Q2DTor.py for a given system (or for all of them), you can check your results by using the option 2 (second menu) of the `Q2DTorTesting.py` script.

 ### Executing _Q2DTor_ with the script